 For most mere mortals the newfound resolutions are always hard to keep.
 Life throws up so many temptations.
 Indeed the master himself, Oscar Wilde lyrically once said, “I can resist anything but temptation.”
 Indeed!

-I read a piece in Forbes magazine and they made the claim that the reason so many resolutions fail is they are not specific enough.
+I read a piece in Forbes magazine, and they claimed that the reason so many resolutions fail is they are not specific enough.
 So instead of saying, “I’m going to lose weight (of course not me dear reader!)”, we should instead state that we aim to lose a stone and then build up things incrementally from there.
 And the good news is whatever goal we achieve we should reward ourselves; I’m all over that!

 Yes, nowadays technology is here; all ready to help us all achieve our goals.
 Of course the technology is only going to work if we are there willing and able to push it along – metaphorically speaking!
 Yet we live in an age when we can, and perhaps do, palm off responsibility to technology.
 So perhaps it should be that our New Year Resolutions should be that we buy more technology!
 Never a bad thing!